Whistlepost/emojistrip/README.md

 # emojistrip

-A site for rendering common emoji phrases
+A site for sharing common emoji phrases

 ## Build